GroundAura/DSDifyer/docs/description-md/description_detailed.md

 2. Select the plugin(s) or record(s) that have strings you want to replace.

 3. Right click.
-Select `Apply Script`.
-For Script select `DSDifyer`.
-Select `OK`.
+Select '`Apply Script`'.
+For Script select '`DSDifyer`'.
+Select '`OK`'.

 4. Wait until the xEdit script finishes running.
 If you selected a large amount of records like the base game ESMs this may take a few minutes.

-5. When it prompts you, save the file to `{install_path}\input\DSDifyer Output.txt`.
-If it prompts you to overwrite the file, select `Yes`.
+5. When it prompts you, save the file to '`{install_path}\input\DSDifyer Output.txt`'.
+If it prompts you to overwrite the file, select '`Yes`'.
 You can now close xEdit.

-6. Open the `DSDifyer` folder in VS Code.
+6. Open the '`DSDifyer`' folder in VS Code.

-7. Press `Ctrl + Shift + P` to open the Command Pallete.
-Type to filter for and select `Python: Select Interpreter`.
-Select one of the options that says something like `Python 3.12.2 64-bit`.
+7. Press '`Ctrl + Shift + P`' to open the Command Pallete.
+Type to filter for and select '`Python: Select Interpreter`'.
+Select one of the options that says something like '`Python 3.12.2 64-bit`'.
 This should only need to be done once per workspace.

-8. Open `xEdit-to-DSD.ini` and change any settings if you want.
+8. Open '`xEdit-to-DSD.ini`' and change any settings if you want.

-9. Press `Ctrl + Shift + B` to open the Build Task Runner.
-Select `Compile DSD from xEdit output`.
+9. Press '`Ctrl + Shift + B`' to open the Build Task Runner.
+Select '`Compile DSD from xEdit output`'.

 10. Wait until the Python script finishes running.
 If you selected a large amount of records this may take several minutes or longer.
 If it's too long it might not finish and you may have to kill the terminal; I'll look into optimizing this.

-11. Go to `{install_path}\output` to find your DSD files and folders.
+11. Go to '`{install_path}\output`' to find your DSD files and folders.

 ## \[font=Verdana\]**xTranslator to DSD**\[/font\]